- Program Details

 - Lead educational change efforts to raise the achievement of all students, with a particular focus on eliminating and preventing the global achievement gap in PK-12 education.

-- Build and sustain relationships among diverse constituents, stakeholders, and policy makers that foster a culture conducive to high student achievement.
+- Build and sustain relationships among diverse constituents, stakeholders and policymakers who foster a culture conducive to increased student achievement.